War of Laws: Early conflicts

-In 1989-1991 legislative gridlock developed between the Soviet government and the Soviet republics.
+In 1989–1991 legislative gridlock developed between the Soviet government and the Soviet republics.
 Many laws were passed by the republics' governments which gave them jurisdiction over their own territory and were overturned by Moscow as unconstitutional.
 In response, the republics officially stated that Moscow's rulings were not relevant to the matter over which the original law had been passed.
 That led to a constant conflict over constitutional wording and whether the republics or Moscow were supreme.

 The republics began to assert their sovereignty over their regions: the first was Estonia in 1988, and the 14 others had followed by 1990.
 Native languages were readopted, instead of Russian.
 That alienated some large cities made up of Russian citizens, which led to attempts to create or recreate even smaller republics.
 The new governments continued the war of laws by rejecting new laws passed by Moscow and by creating their own.
-While sometimes the laws passed by the republics were contradictory, they were largely almost identical to those being passed in Moscow and formed a system of what was termed "parallel power."
+While sometimes the laws passed by the republics were contradictory, they were largely almost identical to those being passed in Moscow and formed a system of what was termed "parallel power".

 For instance, Tatarstan, with a plurality population of Muslim Tatars, declared itself an independent state with the right to self-determination in 1990 and claimed ownership of its massive oil reserves.
 It set itself free of Russian law and Russian taxes, as did many of Russia's 89 regions.

+There was a length war of laws between the Georgian SSR and the Central Soviet government due to the status of the South Ossetian Autonomous Oblast when the Oblast requested elevation to an Autonomous Soviet Socialist Republic on November 10, 1989.
+A legal solution could not be found, and the conflict spiraled into the South Ossetian War, one of the ongoing frozen conflicts.